cosmic-horizon/committees/Ecosystem/Readme.md

 The Ecosystem Committee will implement a robust system for tracking the progress of approved projects within the Osmosis LP.
 This section outlines the key components of progress tracking and reporting:

-**Milestone-based Progress Tracking:** Approved projects will be divided into significant milestones or stages.
-The committee will establish clear milestones for each project, allowing for effective tracking of progress and achievement of key objectives.

 **Regular Reporting:** Project owners or teams will be required to provide regular updates on their project's progress according to the established milestones.
 The reporting frequency and format will be determined by the committee, ensuring transparency and accountability.

-**Review and Evaluation:** The Aquifer Committee will review the progress reports submitted by project owners or teams.
-The committee will assess whether milestones are being met, the project is on track, and if any adjustments or support are needed.

 **Community Communication:** The committee will communicate project progress to the Qwoyn Network community through designated channels such as official announcements, newsletters, or community forums.
 This ensures that community members are informed and engaged in the development and milestones achieved within the Osmosis LP projects.